rseah145/smw-term2/Journal_3_notes/Section A.md

 ### klist.exe goto commands

 #### Help menu
-klist.exe -?
+klist -?

-#### Show Ticket Granting Ticket (TGT) info that the KDC has issued to the account
+#### Show Ticket Granting Ticket (TGT) info that the KDC has issued to the account (Pipe into more for viewing each line, line-by-line is optional)
-klist
+klist tgt | more